arygupta04/visioneerium/README.md

 **Description:** DeepLabv3+ is an encoder-decoder model that uses Atrous Spatial Pyramid Pooling (ASPP) to extract multi-scale context and refine segmentation maps for sharp boundaries.

-**Purpose:** It was chosen for its ability to handle complex and cluttered environments with high accuracy, making it ideal for segmenting multiple overlapping turtles.
+**Purpose:** It was chosen for its ability to capture fine details and produce high-resolution segmentations, which are essential for identifying the head and flippers of sea turtles.

 # Install Dependencies